 - view detailed stats in the Home section

-- access Coach Connect and Insights (premium subscription required)
+- access Coach Connect, Insights and Combines (premium subscription required)

 - view other people’s shots and react to them in the Explore section